sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-from-rdbms.rst

 Read from RDBMS
 =======================

 Fire has JDBC Processors for reading from JDBC sources or writing to JDBC sinks.
-In order to connect to a JDBC source like MySQL/Oracle/DB2 etc. the JDBC driver needs to be installed in Fire Insights.
+In order to connect to a JDBC source like MySQL/Oracle/DB2 etc. the JDBC driver needs to be installed in Sparkflows.

 Use the steps here for installing the corresponding JDBC driver for your RDBMS: